 What is a jumbo loan?

-Each year Fannie Mae, Freddie Mac, and their regulator, the Federal Housing Finance Agency (FHFA), set a maximum loan amount for conforming loans, along with other conditions.
-In general, these loan limits are $417,000, although they go as high as $625,500 in some high-cost parts of the continental United States and Puerto Rico, and higher still in Alaska, Hawaii, Guam, and the U.S. Virgin Islands.
-Mortgage loans that exceed these conforming loan amounts for Fannie Mae and Freddie Mac are called jumbo mortgages.
-The cost of obtaining a jumbo mortgage is generally higher than the cost of obtaining a conforming loan.
+Each year Fannie Mae, Freddie Mac, and their regulator, the Federal Housing Finance Agency (FHFA), set a maximum amount for loans that they will buy from lenders.
+In general, the loan limits are $417,000, although they go as high as $625,500 in some high-cost parts of the continental United States and Puerto Rico, and higher still in Alaska, Hawaii, Guam, and the U.S. Virgin Islands.